Course of Study

 Advanced Placement (AP)

-These courses prepare students to take the national AP exams administered by the College Board.
-College credits are awarded based on the AP test scores.
-Admission into an AP course is based on grades and teacher recommendation.
+These courses prepare students to take the nationally recognized AP exams created by the College Board.
+All students taking AP courses at WCA are required to sit for that course’s exam.
+College credits are awarded by colleges and universities based on the AP test scores a student receives.
+Admission into an AP course is based on a student’s grades and administrative and teacher approval.
+For a representative list of the AP courses WCA regularly offers, visit our Course of Study page.

 College Placement Testing